RicardoGomesRocha/dotnet31spa/readme.md

 We are looking for the follwing in your fork:

 - a sql lite database with one table to hold the temperatures and dates
-- a service class that uses Dapper to retrieve the temperatures from the database
+- a service class that uses Dapper to retrieve the temperatures from the database and unit test
-- the service being used in the weather forecast controller to retrieve the data.
+- the service being used in the weather forecast controller to retrieve the data
+- one angular component unit test using Jasmine and Karma

 For additional bonus points: